To reach financial freedom you need to develop two key habits; regularly putting money AND time aside to invest in your future.

-With my Investing Bootcamp, I show you how you can get started investing from as little as $20 a week.
-Doesn’t sound like much, but it is a whole lot more than nothing.
+With my program, I show you how you can get started investing no matter what your starting cash balance is.
+Doesn’t have to be much, but it is a whole lot more than nothing.

 OR you can start with even less, $100 will get you in the game.

-One of the best ways to prioritise putting aside money for your investing strategy, even if it’s only a small amount to start with, is including an ‘investing’ category in your spending plan.
+One of the best ways to prioritize putting aside money for your investing strategy, even if it’s only a small amount to start with, is to include an ‘investing’ category in your spending plan.

 This might seem obvious but so many people fail to plan their investment; instead, tell themselves they’ll invest or save what is ‘left over’ at the end of the month.